-Blood sample(s) will be taken for measurement of serum creatinine and calculation of eGFR, and any other pre-treatment tests that the clinician considers necessary.
+Blood sample(s) will be taken for measurement of serum creatinine and calculation of eGFR, and any other pre-treatment tests that the clinician considers necessary (see section 10.9).
+Height and weight will also be measured.

 10.4 True Colours